PX4/PX4-user_guide/en/peripherals/remote_id.md

 ::: info

 - Other devices that support the MAVLink API should work (but have not been tested).
-- PX4 does not support Remote ID over CAN in PX4 v1.14.
+- PX4 does not support Remote ID over CAN in PX4 v1.14 or v1.15 (only main branch for now).

 :::

 ## Hardware Setup

-Remote ID devices can be connected to any free/unused serial port on the flight controller.
+Remote ID devices can be connected to any free/unused serial port on the flight controller, or CAN.
 Most commonly they are connected directly to the `TELEM2` port (if it is not being use for some other purpose) as this is already configured for MAVLink "by default".

 ### Cube ID

-[Cube ID](https://docs.cubepilot.org/user-guides/cube-id/cube-id) can be connected using its serial port (DroneCAN cannot be used).
+[Cube ID](https://docs.cubepilot.org/user-guides/cube-id/cube-id) can be connected using its serial port or CAN (only main branch for now).
 It comes with a 6-pin JST-GH 1.25mm cable that can be connected directly to the `TELEM` ports on most recent Pixhawk flight controllers.

 If using a different port, or a flight controller that has different connector, you may need to modify the cable.